Six Good Books: Maggie Fergusson recommends heart-rending tales of parental love and family history, and lessons in happiness from Guantánamo

 How to Get Filthy Rich in Rising Asia by Mohsin Hamid (Hamish Hamilton, hardback, out now).
 Be careful what you wish for: that’s the moral of this bitter-sweet tale of a Pakistani boy’s progress from rural rags to urban riches.
 Structured, mockingly, like a self-help guide, it has 12 chapters purporting to offer step-by-step pointers to prosperity.
 "Don’t Fall in Love", one is headed, but it is the nameless hero’s obsession with a "pretty girl" that drives him, like some Bollywood Gatsby, to amass his fortune, and the novel develops into a cautionary reflection on the conflicting lures of love and money.
 Writing throughout in the second person singular, Hamid creates an illusion of intimacy, making the reader feel not just involved but implicated.
 If there’s a caveat, it’s that the construction seems sometimes almost too slick, leaving you mentally stimulated, but emotionally unstirred.

-Maggie Fergusson is literary editor of Intelligent Life and secretary of the Royal Society of Literature
+Maggie Fergusson is literary editor of Intelligent Life and director of the Royal Society of Literature